 - Learning is holistic, reflexive, reflective, experiential, and relational (focused on connectedness, on reciprocal relationships, and a sense of place).

-SEL teachers work with school staff in a co-facilitation model in all zones – 80 classrooms this year – to increase knowledge regarding:
+SEL teachers work with school staff in a co-facilitation model in all 5 areas of our district – 80 classrooms this year – to increase knowledge regarding:

 - The importance of school climate and culture for positive pro-social outcomes;